RADHASHARANA/Dogs-Breed-App/README.md

 ### Interactive Image Viewer:
     Zoom and pan the breed images for a closer look.

-Launch the App: Open the Dogs-Breed-App on your mobile device.
+### Launch the App:
+    Open the Dogs-Breed-App on your mobile device.
+### Browse Breeds:
-Browse Breeds: Scroll through the list of dog breeds categorized alphabetically.
+     Scroll through the list of dog breeds categorized alphabetically.
+### Explore Details:
-Explore Details: Tap on a breed to view its detailed information.
+    Tap on a breed to view its detailed information.
+### View Sub-Breeds:
-View Sub-Breeds: If a breed has sub-breeds, you can tap on them to learn more.
+    If a breed has sub-breeds, you can tap on them to learn more.
+#### View Images:
-View Images: Tap on the image icon to view a full-screen image of the breed.
+    Tap on the image icon to view a full-screen image of the breed.
-Zoom and Pan: Use the interactive image viewer to zoom and pan the image for a closer look.
+### Zoom and Pan:
+    Use the interactive image viewer to zoom and pan the image for a closer look.

-Benefits
+## Benefits
+### Comprehensive Information:

-Comprehensive Information: Access detailed information about a wide range of dog breeds.
+    Access detailed information about a wide range of dog breeds.
-Visual Appeal: Enjoy stunning images and a visually appealing grayscale gradient background.
+### Interactive Experience:
-Interactive Experience: Zoom and pan images for a closer look.
+    Zoom and pan images for a closer look.
+### User-Friendly Interface:
-User-Friendly Interface: Easy to navigate and use.
+    Easy to navigate and use.

 # Technical Documentation for Dogs-Breed-App